 First of all, let’s start with the foundations.
 As referenced a bit earlier in this “Git vs GitHub” comparison, Git is a system that is used to track changes made to the code.
 GitHub, on the other hand, is a hosting service.
 What does this service cost?
 That’s pretty simple – Git repositories.

 To put it into very simple terms, Git is a tool that is used to make a programmers life easier, while GitHub is a service that is used to host Git projects.
-A good way of looking at this is to understand that there is only one “Git” – it’s a unique tool, just like you would have a specific car that you really liked.
+A good way of looking at this is to understand that there is only one “Git” – it’s a unique tool, just like you would have a specific car that you liked.
 Sure, there are other cars around, but you’ve chosen this specific one because it best suits your wants and needs.
 If we continue to follow along with this example, then GitHub could represent a garage.
 There are multiple garages in which you could store your car in – they won’t change the actual car, though.

-I might perfectly well be over-explaining this, but I really want to “drive the point home” (no pun intended).
+I might perfectly well be over-explaining this, but I want to “drive the point home” (no pun intended).
 While Git is the tool that you would use, there are multiple different hosting websites which you could then choose to host your Git repositories – GitHub is just one of them.

 Why Use Git and GitHub?
 A Short Summary

 - Simple.
-GitHub is actually rather simple to use, once you get the hang of it.
+GitHub is rather simple to use, once you get the hang of it.
 Sure, it requires some prior knowledge with programming and code management, but if you’re already quite tech-savvy, the platform shouldn’t be a tough nut to crack.

 - Great tool for planning.
-Plan your daily activities, assign tasks to your fellow team members, manage your own timetable – all of this is possible with the help of GitHub.
+Plan your daily activities, assign tasks to your fellow team members, manage your timetable – all of this is possible with the help of GitHub.

 - Non-linear development.
 Git allows programmers to frequently change and alter the code without too much of a hassle.
 This doesn’t only save a lot of time but also streamlines the processes of software development.